-Prerequisite: WTT 120 or permission from the program director
+Prerequisite: WTT 120 or permission from the instructor Laboratory/Lecture: 3 hours lecture and 3 hours laboratory each week

 This course is a study of the components and process of electrical power generation, control, and delivery systems for wind energy.
 This course will serve as the basis for an understanding of power generation and distribution.
 Students will learn how power is transported from the wind farm to homes and businesses.
 Troubleshooting techniques and procedures will be discussed and demonstrated.
 This course will cover working with very high voltage transmission equipment and safety procedures.